Treuchtlingen station

 Treuchtlingen station is now the only station in the town of Treuchtlingen in the German state of Bavaria.
 The town used also to have stations at Graben, Möhren, Gundelsheim and Wettelsheim.
 Treuchtlingen station has seven platform tracks and it is classified by Deutsche Bahn as a category 3 station.
 The station is served by about 110 trains daily operated by DB Regio and DB long-distance.
-The station is a railway junction on the Nuremberg–Augsburg, Ingolstadt–Treuchtlingen and Treuchtlingen–Würzburg lines.
+The station is a railway junction on the Treuchtlingen–Nuremberg, Donauwörth–Treuchtlingen, Ingolstadt–Treuchtlingen and Treuchtlingen–Würzburg lines.

 Location

 The station is located in northern Treuchtlingen.
 It is bordered to the west by Wettelsheimer Straße and to the east by Bahnhofsstraße, which is also the location of the entrance building.
 A bridge connects these streets south of the premises of the railway station.
 The address of the station is 61 Bahnhofsstraße.